Frequently Asked Questions

 Reservations

-Can I skip the queues if I book tickets?
+Can I skip the line if I have a reservation?

 Yes, people with reservations have priority admission.